How to cite this paper

 XML inputs and contains the three-byte and four-byte UTF-8 sequence required for the

 UTF-8 encoding of Japanese characters.
-The remaining data files are data-oriented XML
+The remaining data files are data-oriented

 documents and consist entirely of single byte encoded ASCII characters.